dddrrreee/cs240lx-20spr/labs/3-logic-analyzer/README.md

 Once you do the easy stuff, your main problem will likely be `gcc`.
-Not that if `gcc` generates slow code, this might not be a problem as long as it is consistent.
+Note that if `gcc` generates slow code, this might not be a problem as long as it is consistent.
 However, at least for my code, `gcc` would sometimes do something stupid,  sometimes do something ok, thereby introducing variance.
 On big common issue: